A New Greenhills Tradition!

 Each student at Greenhills received a rock and painting supplies to paint their rocks at home.
 We collected the rocks and placed them along the pathway.
 Your student can now visit the site and see their individual contribution to the Kindness Pathway.

 Leave a lasting imprint at Greenhills!
 Families and local businesses have the opportunity to support the project and PTC programs through brick sponsorship.
 Sponsored bricks will be engraved with the text of the sponsors choosing*.
-Brick Sponsorship is closed for the 2020 school year.
-Any orders recieved now will be added to the pathway in 2021.

 *PTC gets final approval of brick text for appropriateness.